GIULIOHHH/CPPS/Alg/Geometry.md

 # Rotation#
 To rotate an object by an angle $\theta$ around a center $c$ we ned to rotate the vector from $c$ to every point by $\theta$, aka multiplying by $cos(\theta)+sin(\theta)*i$.

-We often use counter clockwise rotation centered on the origin:
+We often use counter clockwise rotation cantered on the origin:
 ```C++
 pt point_rotate(pt p, double theta){return p*polar(1.0,theta);}
 ```